 Makoto Kawabata reflects on the early 90's, New York, the dawn of his second phase and the formation of Toho Sara.

-Over the past 25 years Makoto Kawabata has established himself as one of the most explosive and versatile guitarists / overall musicians in the world.
-He has toured and recorded tirelessly - solo, with collaborations and most notably his group Acid Mothers Temple.
+Over the past 25 years, Makoto Kawabata has proven to be one of the most explosive and versatile guitarists / overall musicians in the world.
+He has toured and recorded tirelessly—solo, with collaborations, and most notably his group Acid Mothers Temple.
 On the occasion of the newly released edition of Toho Sara's debut LP, Kawabata writes about the group's formation in collaboration with Asahito Nanjo (High Rise, La Musica) and Hisashi Yasuda.
 His original recollections in Japanese can be found on his personal blog; they are here available as translated by Justin Simon.

 Toho Sara was my first official full album release, and the starting point of what would become a long, steady stream of releases for me.
 At this point, as you may know, even I have a hard time wrapping my head around my extensive discography.

-When Erochika1 disbanded in 1992, I temporarily immersed myself in home recordings and the like.
+When Erochika disbanded in 1992, I temporarily immersed myself in home recordings and the like.
 When my personal life went through some changes the following year, I gave up on music, and put my activities on hold.
 After a bit of meandering, however, I caught the bug again.
-I wanted to explore New York's experimental music scene - considered cutting edge at the time - so I flew to America with nothing more than my shamisen.
+I wanted to explore New York's experimental music scene—considered cutting edge at the time—so I flew to America with nothing more than my shamisen.
 I was completely self-taught, but performed regularly on the streets of New York.
 And night after night I haunted the Knitting Factory, at the time still the reigning mecca of the avant scene.
 I caught performances by a wide variety of artists, both famous and unknown, and decided to get serious about playing music again.
 I rambled a bit more, but soon found my way back to Japan.

 I was no longer interested in forming a rock band, and devoted myself to more experimental home recordings.
 Miraculously, during this same period I ran into Nanjo from High Rise, who I had previously played with in an experimental group called Johari.
 Nanjo asked what I had been up to, and when I described the experimental material I’d been working on, he took a keen interest.
 Shortly after that I drafted Yasuda from Erochika as well, and with Nanjo and Yasuda, we built the basic foundation for Toho Sara.